 Sascha Baae:

-You should be aware that studying while working is feasible, but requires discipline.
-Anyone who is prepared to deal intensively with their own professional issues will take away a lot from the MBA.
-It was the right decision for me.
+Be clear-eyed about the fact that studying alongside work is entirely feasible, but requires genuine discipline.
+Anyone willing to engage seriously with their own professional challenges will gain a great deal from the MBA.
+For me, it was unquestionably the right decision.

 Professor Opresnik:

-Finally, asked: What were the particular challenges for you personally during your studies — and what would you have liked to know right from the start?
+Finally — what were the particular challenges you faced personally during your studies, and what do you wish you had known from the outset?

 Sascha Baae:

-One challenge initially was the switch to academic writing in English.
-It is different from writing emails or presentations in English in everyday working life.
-However, thanks to the clear format requirements and the content support provided by the team of lecturers, it was easy to master.
+One initial challenge was the transition to academic writing in English.
+It is quite different from composing emails or presentations in everyday professional life.
+However, with the clear format guidelines and the content support provided by the teaching team, it proved very manageable.

-The OBS MBA program shows that studying while working is not only possible, but can also actively contribute to the development of specialists and managers — practice-oriented, internationally recognized and with direct added value for companies and careers.
+The OBS MBA programme demonstrates that studying whilst working is not only possible, but can actively contribute to the development of specialists and future leaders — practice-oriented, internationally recognised, and with tangible added value for both organisations and careers.
+The programme is also open to candidates without a traditional academic degree — further details are available on the MBA without a bachelor's degree page.